adomyaty/LuhnChecker/README.md

 # LuhnChecker
-Takes a test credit card and applied the Luhn Check algorithm against it
+Takes a test credit card and applies the Luhn Check algorithm against it